|

 Special Sessions and Lunch Sessions at EAS 2021

 The prime goal of the European Astronomical Society is to promote and advance astronomy in Europe.
 During the EAS Annual Meeting 2021, Symposia and Special Sessions are organised in all fields of astronomy, ranging from the Solar System to the Epoch of Reionisation.
 As a society of individual professional astronomers, the EAS is also committed to other aspects important in the daily lives of our members, such as development, sustainability, inclusion and welfare.
-The EAS has set up dedicated Working Groups on Sustainability and on Diversity and Inclusion, and is organising a range of Special Sessions and Lunch Sessions devoted to these topics during the EAS 2021 meeting.
-Read more
+The EAS has set up dedicated Working Groups on Sustainability and on Diversity and Inclusion, and is organising a range of Special Sessions and Lunch Sessions devoted to these topics during the EAS 2021 meeting. ▸ Read more We invite all EAS members to register for the EAS 2021 Annual Meeting and to participate in the following sessions dedicated to development, sustainability, inclusion and welfare:

 EAS News